nathan-bottomley/eleventy-plugin-podcaster.com/content/about.md

 [Mastodon]: https://aus.social/@nathanbottomley
 [github]: https://github.com/nathan-bottomley/eleventy-plugin-podcaster

-**Podcaster** is based on code I wrote as I created [a series of podcasting websites][] over a number of years.
-It doesn't solve any very complex problems, but I needed to extract the podcasting code from my websites and put it somewhere where it can be used by all (or most) of them.
+**Podcaster** is based on code I wrote as I created [a series of podcast websites][] over a few years.
+It doesn't solve any very complex problems, but I needed to extract all the duplicate podcast-related code from my various podcast websites and put somewhere where all of them could access it.

 I hope you find it useful.
 [Let me know if you do](https://bsky.app/profile/nathanbottomley.com).

-[a series of podcasting websites]: /docs/#podcaster-in-action
+[a series of podcast websites]: /docs/#podcaster-in-action

 ## Colophon